Operational clarity for daily work

 • Diagnose before dispatch — know the problem before the guest calls

-A preventive maintenance system is the main tool for transforming "reactive" work into "preventive" work.
-When the HVAC technician works by maintenance schedule rather than responding to angry guest calls — that's the sign of a mature engineering department.
+A preventive maintenance system is what turns reactive work into planned work.
+When the HVAC technician is following a schedule instead of chasing angry guest calls, that's the mark of a mature engineering department.

 The 40-50% Rule

 HVAC systems consume 40-50% of a hotel's total energy.
-This makes the hotel HVAC technician not just a comfort specialist but a key player in energy cost management.
+That makes the technician far more than a comfort specialist — they're central to controlling energy costs.

 Cost Category Share of Energy Consumption Responsibility